 Massage is not a good idea if you have a fever, infections, inflammation, osteoporosis, and other medical conditions—at least not without consulting your doctor first—and it's best not to get a massage if you are ill.
 If you have any doubts about whether or not a massage would be right for you, speak to a medical professional before booking a Swedish massage.

 During a Swedish massage, you are generally nude underneath a towel or sheet.
 The therapist uncovers only the part of the body being worked on, a technique called draping.
 If the nudity gets you out of your comfort zone, you can keep your underwear on, and many newcomers do.

 You usually start by laying face down with your head in a u-shaped face cradle so your spine stays neutral.
 The therapist generally starts by working your back, using various massage strokes that include effleurage, kneading, friction, stretching, and tapping.

 Some therapists work in a different order, and all have their own style and techniques.
 If you only have 50 minutes, you can also ask them to spend more time on a certain area.
 If the pressure is too light or too firm, you should speak up and ask the therapist to adjust it.
-Swedish massage usually includes some deeper work on areas of specific muscle tension, but if you truly want deeper, more intensive work and firmer pressure, book a deep tissue massage, which is another form of Swedish massage.
+If you want deeper work and can tolerate more pressure to get relief from chronic muscle pain, it's better to book a deep tissue massage, which is another form of Swedish massage.